Milton Keynes City Council: Logos

-Milton Keynes City Council has two logos:

-The first logo was the oak leaf which was used since the 1990s.
+Milton Keynes City Council has had two logos.
+The first logo was an oak leaf which was used from the 1990s.

 The second logo is more colourful than the previous version, and consists of the two letters M and K, representing Milton Keynes.
 The 'M' is coloured in azure and 'K' is coloured in green: this is the logo that is currently in use, with a recent revision to change the font and text accompanying it to mark Milton Keynes' city status.